-4.1.1 The Board of Directors, in its disclosure guidelines, has determined the principles and procedures that ensure that all material information that has a significant bearing on the Company and on the price of its shares is published and is accessible accurately, in full and in good time.
-Yes
+- R 4.1.1 The Board of Directors, in its disclosure guidelines, has determined the principles and procedures that ensure that all material information that has a significant bearing on the Company and on the price of its shares is published and is accessible accurately, in full and in good time.

-A 4.1.2 In the course of providing information, the Company has ensured that all shareholders and market participants receive equal treatment.
-Yes
+Yes - R 4.1.2 In the course of providing information, the Company has ensured that all shareholders and market participants receive equal treatment.

-4.1.3 The Company's disclosure guidelines include electronic and internet disclosure procedures.
+Yes - R 4.1.3 The Company's disclosure guidelines include electronic and internet disclosure procedures.

 The Company's website has been created with due regard to the disclosure guidelines, and with a view to providing appropriate information to investors.
-Yes

-4.1.4 The Board of Directors has assessed the effectiveness of disclosure processes.
-Yes
+R 4.1.4 The Board of Directors has assessed the effectiveness of disclosure processes.

-4.1.5 The Company publishes its corporate events calendar on its website.
-Yes

-4.1.6 The Company, in its annual report and on its website, has provided information to the public about its strategic goals and about its guidelines related to its core activity, business ethics and its various stakeholders.
-Yes
+- R 4.1.5 The Company publishes its corporate events calendar on its website.
+Yes - R 4.1.6 The Company, in its annual report and on its website, has provided information to the public about its strategic goals and about its guidelines related to its core activity, business ethics and its various stakeholders.

-4.1.8 The Board of Directors has stated in its annual report the other mandates, together with the type and volume of such mandates, that the entity that audits the Company's annual financial statements has received from the Company and its subsidiaries.
+Yes - R 4.1.8 The Board of Directors has stated in its annual report the other mandates, together with the type and volume of such mandates, that the entity that audits the Company's annual financial statements has received from the Company and its subsidiaries.

-4.1.9 The Company, in its annual report and on its website, has disclosed information pertaining to the professional careers of members of the Board of Directors, the Supervisory Board and the management.
-Yes
+- R 4.1.9 The Company, in its annual report and on its website, has disclosed information pertaining to the professional careers of members of the Board of Directors, the Supervisory Board and the management.

-4.1.10 The Company provided information about the internal organisation and operation of the Board of Directors and the Supervisory Board.
+Yes - R 4.1.10 The Company provided information about the internal organisation and operation of the Board of Directors and the Supervisory Board.

-The Company's website provides information about the operation of its management bodies in the Bylaws.
+The Company's website provides information about the operation of its management bodies in the Articles of Association.